Prince of Persia (1989 video game): Gameplay

-The main objective of the player is to lead the unnamed protagonist out of dungeons and into a tower before time runs out.
+The main objective of the player is to lead the unnamed protagonist out of dungeons and into a fortress tower within 60 minutes (or 120 in the SNES version as it features 10 extra levels).
 This cannot be done without bypassing traps and fighting hostile swordsmen.
 The game consists of twelve levels (though some console versions have more).
-However, a game session may be saved and resumed at a later time only after level 2.
+After a player reaches level 2, a game session may be saved and resumed at a later time.

-The player has a health indicator that consists of a series of small red triangles.
+The player has a health indicator that consists of a series of small red triangles at the bottom of the screen.
 The player starts with three.
-Each time the protagonist is damaged (cut by sword, fallen from two floors of heights or hit by a falling rock), the player loses one of these indicators.
-There are small jars containing potions of several colours and sizes.
+Each time the protagonist is damaged (cut by sword, falls from two floors of heights, or gets hit by a falling rock), the player loses one of these indicators.
+There are small jars containing potions of several colors and sizes.
 The red potions scattered throughout the game restore one health indicator.
 The blue potions are poisonous, and they take one life indicator as damage.
-There are also large jars of red potion that increase the maximum number of health indicators by one, and large jars of green potion that grants a temporarily ability to hover.
+There are also large jars of red potion that increase the maximum number of health indicators by one, and large jars of green potion that grant a temporary ability to hover.
+In level 9, there are also two large green potions, one which turns the game display upside-down, and another to restore the display back to normal.
 If the player's health is reduced to zero, the protagonist dies.
-Subsequently, the game is restarted from the beginning of the stage in which the protagonist died but the timer will not reset to that point, effectively constituting a time penalty.
-There is no counter for the number of lives; but if time runs out, the princess will be gone and the game will be over, subject to variations per console versions:
+Subsequently, the game is restarted from the beginning of the level in which the protagonist died but the timer will not reset to that point, effectively constituting a time penalty.
+There is no counter for the number of lives, but if time runs out, the princess will be gone and the game will be over, with exceptions below.

-The DOS version allows the player already in the very late part of Level 12 to continue after time is out with no extra life, so:

-Restarting the level by pressing appropriate buttons is not death, thus not failing the game yet.

-Any player's death, including having killed Jaffar then falling from excessive floors of heights, also fails the game in which case the Princess is also gone.

-Only defeating Jaffar and exiting Level 12 alive will still save the Princess, with a negative time score in the hall of fame.

-The Macintosh port will not give the player a game over once they reach the final area of Level 12 (stored in data as Level 13), provided they make it there on time.
-The player must cross the magic bridge and make a screen-transition to a room with falling tiles to be 'safe'; once there, they will always be allowed to continue, regardless of deaths or time expiration.
-Running out of time at any point before the screen-transition, including the bridge, will result in game over as usual.